Advocacy

 Non-statutory advocacy for women only – emotional support, confidence building, empowerment, progression advice, interpretation, outreach work, multi-agency work and active referral support – going with BAME women to solicitors, CAR, RCWRU, DWP, Social Services, Doctors on an appointment basis. |

-By email or phone, for BAME women only.
-We accept referrals by individuals themselves, social care and health care professionals, or others such as family & friends. |
+For BAME women only.
+We accept referrals by individuals themselves, social care and health care professionals, or others such as family & friends.

 Reading Community Welfare Rights Unit |

-Y | 252 Northum-berland Avenue, RG2 7QA |
+Y | 252 Northumberland Avenue, RG2 7QA |

-0118 955 1070 | Quasi-statutory and non-statutory.
+Quasi-statutory and non-statutory.
 Assisting clients with welfare benefits issues.
 Will act as a representative to help clients tell their story/express their issue.
-Will deal formally with DWP and HMRC over mandatory reconsiderations and appeals as well as help prepare documents for Tribunals. | Through the office, in person, by phone or by email.
-We accept referrals by individuals themselves or by others. |
+Will deal formally with DWP over advising of entitlement to benefits, making new applications, mandatory reconsiderations and appeals as well as help to prepare documents for Tribunals. | Through the office, in person, by phone or by email or through the "Contact Us" portal on our website.
+We accept referrals by individuals themselves or from others. |

 Reading Mencap |